MiguelGGMM/how-heavy-js/README.md

  Hobby project because I was not happy with current projects to calculate libraries cost, next step gonna \
  show peer dependency between packages

- This is still not published, use npm link to install the command, then you can use "calcSize" on any project
+ This is still not published, use npm link to install the command, then you can use "howHeavy" on any project